 “Space-based methane detection using the Sentinel-5P satellite is cutting-edge technology.
 New Mexico will be a leader by implementing this model,” said Dr. Laura Mazzaro, Applied Scientist at Descartes Labs.
 “There are several new publicly available satellites scheduled to be launched with higher resolution capabilities between 2020 and 2022, so a path to more detailed measurements is just around the corner.
 The state can really get a head start on its greenhouse gas reduction goals by building out this capability now.”

 Dr. Laura Mazzaro speaking at the 2019 summit.

 In the coming year, we’ll be working hard to make the data refinery publicly accessible to New Mexico constituents.
 This will include a dashboard and mapping system to monitor, report and verify greenhouse gas emissions beginning with methane by March 2020, and extending to other pollutants in the future.

-As a state that is deeply reliant on oil and gas revenues, New Mexico is taking a leadership role by setting sustainable and business-friendly policies for the future.
+As a state that is deeply reliant on oil and gas revenues, New Mexico is taking a leadership role by setting sustainable and business-friendly policies.
 Governor Michelle Lujan Grisham recognizes that it will take a healthy environment, and a healthy industry, for the state to enjoy continued prosperity into the future.
 Watch for more news about this exciting initiative as we create a model that we hope other states will follow.

-Governor Michelle Lujan Grisham and Descartes Labs Executive Chairman Mark Johnson announcing the Data Refinery on stage at the 2030 Governor’s Energy and Environmental Technology Summit.
+Governor Michelle Lujan Grisham and Descartes Labs Executive Chairman Mark Johnson announcing the Data Refinery on stage at the 2030 Governor’s Summit.